- Prototype Stage (business idea/project) OR

 All candidates will be invited for an interview.
-They must be prepared to answer all questions related to their application and business project.
+They must be prepared to answer questions related to their application and project.

 Interview duration: 30-45 minutes

 Shortlisted Candidates Announcement

-After a thorough review of all applications and interviews, the shortlisted candidates will be selected and announced.
-The results are informed by email.
+After a thorough review of all applications and interviews by an expert jury, the shortlisted candidates will be selected and announced.
+The results are informed by email individually.